Lawsuit alleges allergy accommodation requests led to harassment and child abuse investigation.

 These tests enabled young Violet to eat peanuts to keep her reactions at bay.

 Bullying is damaging for anyone to endure, but when students are bullied because of their food allergies, the consequences can be life-threatening.
-Whether it’s carrying an epinephrine auto-injector in a visible location, or constantly reminding people about your food allergy, this condition can make it difficult to blend in, explained Dylan Brennan, who is now […]

 The skin may hold the answer to why some children develop peanut allergies before ever having peanuts, according to new research.

 When a United Airlines flight crew said they wouldn’t make an announcement to passengers that Lianne Mandelbaum’s son, Joshua, would be flying on board with a peanut allergy, they didn’t know who they were messing with.
 The angered mother found another way home and soon launched a petition on the website Care2 urging airlines to… Read more »

 When an allergy mom makes a food error, the guilt is all consuming.
 Can we ever get past the self-blame?

 After six months of treatment, more than 80 percent of the children taking the therapy were able to eat at least five peanuts a day